01 a

 Processes Top

-For Apollo, I partnered with product managers and engineering leads across five different product work streams to workshop models for system contribution and governance.
-The team was concerned with flexibility, and wanted to understand how we might enable contributions from anywhere.
-They also wanted to provide a consistent path for system governance, which I solved by defining models for auditing components and inventorying the product over time.
+For Apollo, I collaborated with product managers and engineering leads across five distinct product workstreams to workshop models for system contribution and governance.
+The team prioritized flexibility and sought ways to enable contributions from across the organization.
+At the same time, they needed a consistent approach to system governance.
+I addressed this by defining models for auditing components and maintaining a product inventory over time.

 Our product inventory model Our library audit model